 - Staffordshire bull terrier

 - Dobermann pinscher

 - German shepherd (Please note: German Shepherd also includes dog breeds known as Alsatian)

 - Japanese tosa

-Additional measures regarding control of dogs have been taken by the Housing and Residential Services Department in the interests of good estate management.
+Additional measures regarding the control of dogs have been taken by the Housing and Community Services Department of Dublin City Council in the interests of good estate management.

-Dublin City Council introduced a ban on the keeping of 10 breeds of dogs by City Council tenants on 1st July 2007.
-A tenant who had one of these breeds of dog prior to the introduction of the ban may be allowed to keep their dog, provided they ensure that the dog is microchipped and neutered/spayed.
+Dublin City Council introduced a ban on the keeping of 10 breeds of dog by City Council tenants on the 1st July 2007.
+A tenant who had one of these breeds of dog prior to the introduction of the ban may be allowed to keep their dog, provided they ensure that the dog is microchipped, licenced and neutered/spayed.